2021 Northern Ireland riots: Belfast

 Disturbances broke out in the Sandy Row area of south Belfast on 2 April.
 Following a protest, a riot erupted and Ulster loyalists attacked the PSNI with bottles, bricks, petrol bombs and fireworks.
 Eight people were arrested, including a 13-year-old boy.
 The PSNI said the ages of those arrested ranged from 13 to 25.
-Sandy Row FC put out a statement urging it's fans, players and coaches to not get involved in the rioting.
-The Sandy Row Football Club said in their statement: "At Sandy Row FC we are firm believer's that politics should remain separate from football and sports in general."
+Sandy Row FC put out a statement urging its fans, players and coaches to not get involved in the rioting.
+The Sandy Row Football Club said in their statement: "At Sandy Row FC we are firm believer's [sic] that politics should remain separate from football and sports in general."

 On 7 April, a bus was hijacked by loyalist youths and set on fire at the junction of Lanark Way and Shankill Road in Belfast.
 A Belfast Telegraph photographer was assaulted and his cameras damaged.
 Rioters on each side of the peace line threw petrol bombs across it.

 On 8 April, rioters again gathered in West Belfast, throwing bricks, petrol bombs and projectiles at police on the nationalist Springfield Road area.
 In response, police deployed water cannons for the first time in six years.
 PSNI confirmed 19 officers and a police dog were injured.

 On 9 April, the last date of the riots, loyalist leaders urged the community not to participate in protests as a mark of respect following the death of Prince Philip, Duke of Edinburgh, and therefore a number of planned protests were postponed.
 However, police were again attacked with stones and bottles in the loyalist Tiger's Bay and nationalist New Lodge areas of North Belfast and a car was set on fire.
 PSNI confirmed 14 officers were injured.
 In the majority unionist town Coleraine, masked teenagers built a road block and set it on fire.
 Petrol bombs were also thrown at police.